ceramicstudio/wheel/README.md

 for more information see https://composedb.js.org/docs/0.4.x/guides/composedb-server/access-mainnet#step-1-start-your-node-and-copy-your-key-did.

 ## Setting up Postgres
-For production ceramic nodes, postgres is required.
+If using Postgres, it will need to be setup.
 Visit https://www.postgresql.org/download/ to install postgres.

 You will then need to configure postgres for ceramic.